Loadable kernel module: Linux

 Loadable kernel modules in Linux are loaded (and unloaded) by the modprobe command.
 They are located in /lib/modules or /usr/lib/modules and have had the extension .ko ("kernel object") since version 2.6 (previous versions used the .o extension).
 The lsmod command lists the loaded kernel modules.
 In emergency cases, when the system fails to boot due to e.g. broken modules, specific modules can be enabled or disabled by modifying the kernel boot parameters list (for example, if using GRUB, by pressing 'e' in the GRUB start menu, then editing the kernel parameter line).

 License issues

 In the opinion of Linux maintainers, LKM are derived works of the kernel.
-The Linux maintainers tolerate the distribution of proprietary modules, but allow symbols to be marked as only available to GNU General Public License (GPL) modules.
+The Linux maintainers tolerate the distribution of proprietary modules (such as NVIDIA GPU drivers), but allow only GNU General Public License (GPL) modules to merge to kernel tree of mainline Linux kernel.

 Loading a proprietary or non-GPL-compatible module will set a 'taint' flag in the running kernel—meaning that any problems or bugs experienced will be less likely to be investigated by the maintainers.
 LKMs effectively become part of the running kernel, so can corrupt kernel data structures and produce bugs that may not be able to be investigated if the module is indeed proprietary.